TrentWest7190/mhcalc-backbone/README.md

 - Couple of CSS changes.
 Site should be very very slightly better looking on mobile.

 ## To-do
+- Make the table update automatically when you change modifiers
 - Compare between weapon types
 - Compare specific weapons
 - Compare weapons against a specific monster